janaka/desktop-clock/README.md

 ### Uploading a sketch in VS Code

 - Serial port should show as `/dev/tty.SLAB_USBtoUART`.
   - this needs the SLAB driver to be install
 - Upload from VS Code: `option + command + u`.

 ### Debug

-Look at the serial monitor output for information.
+Look at the serial monitor output for information using the Arduino IDE

 ### Hardware wiring diagram